paralus/website/blog/2022-06-24-quickstart-kind/index.md

 Open your favorite web browser and navigate to `http://console.paralus.local`, you will be see the dashboard with the login screen

+> **Note:** Docker-for-Mac does not expose container networks directly on the macOS host & hence you will not be able to access Paralus dashboard if you're on a Mac machine.
+We suggest using [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) utility to overcome this issue.

 ### Resetting Default Password

 Paralus comes configured with default credentials that allow you to access the dashboard.